-When a competitor is interrupted while shooting, moved to another firing point or must stop shooting during the competition through no fault of his/her own and the interruption is not due to a rifle or equipment malfunction, he/she must be allowed to complete that stage of fire on the current relay or on another relay within the amount of time remaining when the interruption occurred.
+When a competitor is interrupted while shooting, moved to another firing point or must stop shooting during the competition through no fault of their own and the interruption is not due to a rifle or equipment malfunction, they must be allowed to complete that stage of fire on the current relay or on another relay within the amount of time remaining when the interruption occurred.
 Additional time and sighting shots shall be allowed in accordance with this Rule.